Natural skincare solutions: Dry skin vs dehydrated skin

-Improving your hydration is the first important step, so it's essential to drink enough water.
+Improving your hydration is the first important step, so drinking enough water is essential.

 You can start with the old rule of eight glasses of water per day, OR you can use the following to calculate your ideal water intake:

-Water (in litres) to drink a day = Your Weight (in Kg) multiplied by 0.033.
+Water (in litres) to drink daily = Your Weight (in Kg) multiplied by 0.033.

 You may need to drink more than this.
 Ideal water intake can vary depending on your body weight and activity levels.
 You can ask your doctor what amount is recommended specifically for you.

-Drinking too much water can also be an issue, which can lead to a loss of minerals.
+Drinking too much water can also be an issue, leading to a loss of minerals.

-Eating water-rich veggies and fruits such as Celery, Watermelon etc., can also help increase your intake.
+Eating water-rich veggies and fruits, such as celery, and watermelon can also help increase your intake.

 The following lifestyle changes can also improve dehydrated skin: